matoous/dzxcz/content/posts/2023_01/index.md

 ## This month I learned

-- [**Hedonism**](https://en.wikipedia.org/wiki/Hedonism) - Hedonism refers to a family of theories, all of which have in common that pleasure plays a central role in them.
-Psychological or motivational hedonism claims that human behavior is determined by desires to increase pleasure and to decrease pain.
 - [**Preparedness Paradox**](https://en.wikipedia.org/wiki/Preparedness_paradox) - The preparedness paradox is the
   proposition that if a society or individual acts effectively to mitigate a potential disaster such as a pandemic, natural disaster or other catastrophe so that it causes less harm, the avoided danger will be perceived as having been